Dual Degree - M.S.W. & M.A. in Social Justice

 - Dual degree M.S.W. & M.J. in Child and Family Law

 - M.S.W.
 Program at Carthage College (Kenosha, Wisconsin)

 The M.A. in Social Justice/Master of Social Work

-Loyola's School of Social Work (SSW) and Institute of Pastoral Studies (IPS) offer the MSW/MASJ.
-This dual-degree program recognizes that social work and social justice work often inform one another and overlap in terms of content and philosophy.
-It is a 75-Credit hour program, best accomplished in three years, including summers.
+Recognizing that social work and social justice often inform one another and overlap in terms of content and philosophy, Loyola's School of Social Work (SSW) and Institute of Pastoral Studies (IPS) offer the MSW/MASJ.
+This is a 75-Credit dual-degree program that is best accomplished in three years, including summers.

 Applicants for the dual degree should apply for admission to both programs using one application, indicating their intent to pursue MSW/MASJ.
 (Please be sure to provide the Statements of Purpose for BOTH programs with your application.)

 Students accepted to the Dual Degree are students in both SSW and IPS.
 As MSW candidates, they are part of the Leadership and Development in the Social Services (LDSS) track, which emphasizes skills in non-profit management, grant-writing, staff supervision, and program development.
 As MASJ students, they develop strong historical, philosophical, theological and practical social justice and community development knowledge and approaches.
 If you wish to learn more about the MASJ curriculmof this programan overview can be found here.